Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 The Duck Lake Loop

-If you take the West trail (Right) down to Duck Lake from the first trail junction you will turn Left at the next Duck Lake trail junction just past the wrecked ranch house on the Southwest side of the lake to hike South on the Tahoe to Yosemite Trail and to complete the Duck Lake Loop.
-This post directs us South towards Rock Lake, and towards the Duck Lake Loop junction on the Southeast side of Duck Lake.
+If we take the West trail (Right) down to the West shore of Duck Lake from the first trail junction we must turn Left at the next Duck Lake trail junction, just past the wrecked ranch house on the Southwest corner of Duck Lake, to hike South on the Tahoe to Yosemite Trail.

-Check the pictures and videos below for more details.
+Check the pictures and videos on the guide page below for more details.

 The Duck Lake Loop